Oscarhouhyk/Online-Language-Splatting-V2/README.md

 - [MonoGS](https://github.com/muskie82/MonoGS)
 - [LangSplat](https://github.com/minghanqin/LangSplat)

-# 🎲 Some Error:
+# 🎲 Some Error

-If you see error like LangSupervisedNet doesn't have attribute load_from_checkpoint in self.hr_model.load_from_checkpoint(...).
+- If you see error like LangSupervisedNet doesn't have attribute load_from_checkpoint in self.hr_model.load_from_checkpoint(...).
 This is the issue of Pytorch-lightning version.
 Edit those lines to LangSupervisedNet.load_from_checkpoint(...)

 # 📖 Citation